 - Abusive Parents: Julia and Paul's father was physically abusive to both of them and sexually abusive to Julia (with implications that he may or may not have also been sexually abusive of Paul).
 Julia believes that Lucas is being abused by his father, but the truth turns out to be far worse.

 - Adaptation Name Change: In the short story, Lucas' little brother's name was Todd.
 Here, it's changed to Aiden.

-- Adaptation Species Change: In-Universe.
-In the original short story, the animals in Lucas' story were wolves.
+- Adaptation Species Change: In the original short story, the animals in Lucas' story were wolves.
 Here, they are changed to bears.

 - Age Lift: Julia is 23 in the original short story.
 In the film version, she appears to be in her forties.